Gettysburg, Pennsylvania: Civil War

 Between July 1 and 3, 1863, the Battle of Gettysburg, one of the bloodiest battles during the American Civil War, was fought across the fields and heights surrounding the town.

 The Confederate Army of Northern Virginia, under the command of Robert E. Lee, experienced success in the early stages of the battle but was ultimately defeated by the Army of the Potomac, commanded by George G. Meade.
 Lee executed an orderly withdrawal and escaped across the Potomac River without being drawn into another battle.
 Meade was heavily criticized by President Abraham Lincoln for his cautious pursuit and failure to destroy Lee's retreating army.

 Casualties were high, with total losses on both sides – over 27,000 Confederate and 23,000 Union.
 The residents of Gettysburg were left to care for the wounded, and bury the dead following the Confederate retreat.
 Approximately 8,000 men and 3,000 horses lay under the summer sun.
 The Union soldiers' bodies were gradually reinterred in what is today known as Gettysburg National Cemetery, where, on November 19, 1863, Abraham Lincoln attended a ceremony to officially consecrate the grounds and delivered his Gettysburg Address.

 A 20-year-old woman, Jennie Wade, was the only civilian killed during the battle.
 She was hit by a stray bullet that passed through her kitchen door while she was making bread on July 3.

 Physical damage can still be seen in some of the houses throughout the town, notably the Schmucker House located on Seminary Ridge.

+20th century

+Camp Colt, a military training camp, was established on the fields of the Military Park in 1918.
+The camp was commanded by Dwight D. Eisenhower, who would later purchase a farm in the area.

+The battlefields were used again during World War II.
+Camp Sharpe, a military camp which trained soldiers for psychological operations, was established in 1943 and operated for one year.
+Between 1944 and 1946, several hundred German prisoners of war were held between the Gettysburg Armory and a camp on the battlefield.